vknabel/lithia/README.md

 > _**Nice to know:** the special module `prelude` will always be imported implicitly.
 It contains types like `Bool` or `List`.
 Beyond that Lithia treats the `prelude` as any other module.
 And you can even override and update the standard library._

 Modules and their members can be treated like any other value.
-Just pass them around as parameters.
+Pass them around as parameters.

 ## Why is this feature missing?